Home

 Wrapping Up

-The illuminated windshield wiper fluid symbol is generally triggered by inadequate washer fluid in the reservoir.
+The windshield wiper fluid symbol is usually triggered by inadequate washer fluid in the reservoir.
 You should maintain an optimum washer fluid level to have a clean windshield and avoid this warning light.
-But if there’s enough washer fluid, you should seek assistance from a professional like RepairSmith to diagnose the cause.